Top 7 Traits of a True Leader

 3. Be ethical and honest.
 Hold yourself and those who work with you to a high level of honesty and ethical conduct.
 Your family and followers are reflections of you, so if you practice honest and ethical behavior, they will follow your pattern.

-4. Ability to communicate.Ronald Reagan was known as “The Great Communicator,” and looking back at his lifestyle, it’s easy to understand why.
+4. Ability to communicate.
+Ronald Reagan was known as “The Great Communicator,” and looking back at his lifestyle, it’s easy to understand why.
 He was able to clearly explain and focus on what needed to be done and express it in a way that was understood.
-If you have trouble communicating, read books or take a course in achieving better communication skills.
+If you have trouble communicating, read books or take a course to achieve better communication skills.

 6. Maintain a sense of humor.
-The day to day business of being a true leader can wear you down, but if you maintain a sense of humor through the discouraging times, your followers will maintain higher morale.
+The day-to-day business of being a true leader can wear you down, but if you maintain a sense of humor through the discouraging times, your followers will maintain higher morale.

 7. Creativity.
 A leader should have the ability to change from a path they’re on to another path by taking a creative stance.
 Sometimes, the decision involves how you’re guiding others, but whatever the reason, creativity helps everyone work toward the goal you’re seeking.